ClickHouse/ClickHouse/docs/en/sql-reference/statements/attach.md

 If the table was detached permanently, it won't be reattached at the server start, so you need to use `ATTACH` query explicitly.

-If the server, evaluating the `ATTACH` query for a replicated table, finds that replica metadata in Zookeeper is lost (but there exists at least one replica with valid metadata), it restores the metadata.
-Locally present paths are not re-downloaded if not outdated.

 ### Сreate New Table And Attach Data {#create-new-table-and-attach-data}

 **With specify path to table data**